chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 arithmetic, the boolean algebra and LINQ.
 Beware, these analogies are not always accurate, but they give a fairly easy way to get a feeling of what's going on.

+We also provide examples from Haskell, but if you do not have any knowledge of it, feel free to skip them.

 Before moving to monads, we explain two preliminary concepts: monoids and functors.
-You can skip these sections, they are not necessary to understand monads.
+They are not necessary to understand monads but they are sufficiently simple that I could not resist including them.
+Better to start slowly.

 Monoid
 ------